arijitchabri/Makaut-Assignment/C/README.md

 29. Write a C program to enter and display employee details using struct pointers.
 30. Write a C program to compare te size of Union and Structure.

+## Date : 12/12/2022

+31. Write a C program to reverse a string.
+32. Write a C program to perform Stack operations.